SuperOfficeDocs/superoffice-docs/docs/api/documents/agents-web-api/generate-document.md

 ---
 title: Generate document
 uid: generate_document_webapi
-description: Generate a document
+description: How to generate a document with the WebAPI.
-author: {github-id}
+author: Bergfrid Skaara Dias
+so.date: 11.04.2021
-keywords: document, webapi, agents so.topic: howto
+keywords: contact, company, API, WebAPI, agents, SaveDocumentEntity, SetDocumentStreamFromId, CreateNewPhysicalDocumentFromTemplate so.topic: howto
 # so.envir:
 # so.client: